PaulOlteanu/homelab/README.md

 * `k3s.nix`: a nixos module for enabling k3s on a node.
 This will open some ports on the node and run k3s with traefik and servicelb disabled.

 # TODO
+* Move metallb to helm
+* Way to manage kubernetes secrets (maybe bitwarden)
-* Way to manage k3s secrets from here instead of sshing into nodes.
+* Way to manage secrets on k3s nodes from here instead of sshing into nodes.
-* Way to make longhorn configuration less manual
+* Way to make longhorn configuration less manual (dunno if possible)